 The situation highlights the lack of protections afforded to workers in the “gig economy,” especially workers who perform dangerous tasks, like driving.
 Uber has long faced criticism for not offering its drivers the protections that other taxi drivers and workers have.
 The National Employment Law Project has advocated for ride sharing companies to classify their workers as employees so they can enjoy the benefits and protections of employment.

 If the policy works in South Carolina, Uber may roll it out across the country.
 Yet, the situation highlights the real risk that workers face in the state as worker’s rights and worker’s compensation insurance continues to face erosion as employers seek to cut costs.
 If you have been injured on the job, you may have important rights under the law.
-If you are having trouble with a worker’s compensation claim or if your claim has been denied, contact the Hammack Law Firm, worker’s compensation lawyers in Greenville, South Carolina.
+If you are having trouble with a worker’s compensation claim or if your claim has been denied, contact the Hayes Law Firm Upstate Attorneys, LLC in Greenville today.